RibbonCommunications/sbc_aws_cloudformation/supported/standalone/existing-stack/README.md

   - **PAYG**

     Pay as you go (PAYG) templates allow you to use hourly licensing.
-At the present time Ribbon does not support pay as you go for the SBC.
+At the present time Ribbon does not support pay as you go option for the SBC.